amazellia/hugo-StackBlog/README.md

 2. "echo" and ">>.env" is not needed in .env to call on Ghost CMS URL and Key.
 3. `git commit` -> `git pull` -> `git push` in solving the deployment failure with Netlify
 4. `git submodule update --force --recursive --init --remote` to refresh submodule
+5. Problem: Netlify could not deploy site, Solved - modified Netlify.toml to have a simple command `hugo` instead of `hugo && npm run build:functions`.

 ## Useful Websites
 - [Hugo Tutorial by Sora and Sharlene](https://tutorial-blog.netlify.app)